 Keep in mind these tips while you get started:

 Impressions are how many times your pins have been seen.

 Saves are how many times your pins have been saved to a board, pinned or re-pinned.
 People use different terms for this.

 Clicks are when people click on your pin and visit your website.

 Start with the Overview section of Pinterest analytics.
 From there, you can begin to get a handle on the data you are seeing, and click graphs to view different areas of Pinterest Analytics.

-Pinterest Analytics lags a day behind, and stores data for 30 days (with the exception of the All Time section of the Pinterest Analytics Profile view), so make sure to check in on your Pinterest Analytics data regularly, and keep notes.
+Pinterest Analytics lags a day behind, and stores data for 90 days, so make sure to check in on your Pinterest Analytics data regularly, and keep notes.

 Pinterest Analytics contains a great deal of data, deigned to make you a better Pinterest publisher.
 Make sure to spend time getting familiar with the interface, and take a look at how your pins are doing.
 I hope this guide was helpful.
 Good luck with Pinterest Analytics!

 I'm very excited to share my first FREE happy planner printable!
 It is designed for…